-A unique brewer from Japan, the Kalita Wave 185 is a flat bottomed brewer.
-The Kalita Wave 185 gets its name from the wavy filters that the brewer uses and the filters measure 185mm in diameter.
+A unique brewer from Japan, the Kalita Wave 185, is a flat bottomed brewer.
+The Kalita Wave 185 gets its name from the wavy filters the brewer use.
+The filters measure 185mm in diameter.
 This brewer is designed with control and consistency in mind.
 Because of its flat bottom and wave filters, the Kalita Wave offers brew benefits such as: temperature stability, controlled flow rate and consistency in extraction.
 There are three small holes at the bottom of this brewer that controls the flow rate when brewing.
-The waves in the filter provides temperature stability as it creates distance between your coffee bed and the sides of the brewer.
+The waves in the filter provides temperature stability, as it creates distance between your coffee bed and the sides of the brewer.

 We love this brewer for its consistency and even extractions, its our brewer of choice at our cafes!

 Here is the basic recipe we use at our Inglewood location.